Ireland Travel Guide: The Best Pubs in Galway, Ireland

 I would say that O’Connell’s has a bit more of an edge to it than the others.
 The bartenders are super friendly and welcoming, but they will definitely give you a hard time if you ask for the WiFi password.
 So, if you’re hoping for a side of Instagram scroll with your Guinness, this isn’t the place.
 Just talk to people!

-Outside of the back door, there is a huge beer garden with picnic tables, two bars, and a vintage “Gin Lane” featuring old school storefronts for Guinness, Schweppes, and FAO Schwarz – to name a few.
+Outside of the back door, there is a huge outdoor space with picnic tables, two bars, and a vintage “Gin Lane” featuring old school storefronts for Guinness, Schweppes, and FAO Schwarz – to name a few.
 It’s perfect for a sunny Galway day.
 Inside, O’Connells also features the nooks and crannies that I love about old Irish pubs.

 Address: 8 Eyre Square, Galway, Ireland